networkx/networkx/doc/source/tutorial.rst

 not have weighted==True (the default), so it can be used to protect yourself against using a routine that requires numerical edge data.

-This package implements graphs using data structures based on an adjacency list implemented as a node-centric dictionary of dictionaries.
+The graph classes data structures are based on an adjacency list and implemented as a Python dictionary of dictionaries.
 The outer dictionary is keyed by nodes to values that are themselves dictionaries keyed by neighboring node to the edge object (default 1) associated with that edge (or a list of edge objects for MultiGraph/MultiDiGraph).
-This 'dict-of-dicts' structure allows fast addition, deletion and lookup of nodes and neighbors in large graphs.
-The underlying datastructure is accessed directly by methods (the API) in the class definitions.
+This "dict-of-dicts" structure allows fast addition, deletion, and lookup of nodes and neighbors in large graphs.
+The underlying datastructure is accessed directly by methods (the programming interface "API") in the class definitions.
 All functions, on the other hand, manipulate graph-like objects solely via those API methods and not by acting directly on the datastructure.
-This design allows for possible replacement of the 'dicts-of-dicts'-based datastructure with an alternative datastructure without excessive effort.
+This design allows for possible replacement of the 'dicts-of-dicts'-based datastructure with an alternative datastructure that implements the same methods.

 Glossary
 --------